Business Guide to QST in Quebec

 The registration process

 So, turns out you do need to register for tax in Quebec.
 Don’t worry!
-Just follow these instructions from the Quebecer tax authority on how to register for Quebecer QST.
+Just follow these instructions on how to register and file taxes online for Quebecer QST.

 Ultimately, you will receive a QST registration number, which establishes you in the Quebec tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.